MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Get-DataEncryptionPolicy.md

 ```

 ## DESCRIPTION
 Data encryption policy cmdlets are the Exchange Online part of service encryption with Customer Key in Office 365.
-For more information, see Controlling your data in Office 365 using Customer Key (https://aka.ms/customerkey).
+For more information, see [Controlling your data in Office 365 using Customer Key](https://aka.ms/customerkey).

 You can assign a data encryption policy to a mailbox by using the DataEncryptionPolicy parameter on the Set-Mailbox cmdlet in Exchange Online PowerShell.